ContinuityControl/continuitycontrol.github.io/_posts/2014-09-03-two-factor-auth-ftw.md

 If you're wondering about Continuity Control supporting two-factor auth, we plan on adding it as a per-client or per-user feature by the end of this year.
-Keep you eye out for this feature announcement!
+Keep your eye out for this feature announcement!

 ### P.P.S.